-In this project road, there is a line drain provided 6350m in length, and a breast wall drain of 1650m needs to be constructed.
+In this project road line drain work required 6858m length and 3280m length of breast wall.

 2.5.7 Pavement Design

 After doing the pavement investigation and pavement condition survey, it has been studied thoroughly.
 After that pavement design has been done as per the following considerations: